 Enzogenol (New Zealand pine tree extract)

 New Zealand pine tree contains antioxidant compounds called proanthocyanidins.
-These antioxidants have been shown to reduce inflammation by eliminating free radical damage.
-As a result blood pressure is better controlled.
-An added benefit of enzogenol is that it can actually reduce the amount of DNA damage that occurs in older adults.
-As with the other ingredients in OxySparks proprietary blend, we cannot be sure how much is included.
+These antioxidants reduce inflammation by neutralizing free radical damage, resulting in improved blood pressure control.
+Enzogenol offers the additional benefit of reducing DNA damage in older adults.
+Like other ingredients in OxySpark’s proprietary blend, the exact amount included remains unknown.

 Trace Mineral Complex